ibm-cloud-docs/vmwaresolutions/vcenter/vc_deletingservices.md

 {: #vc_deletingservices-prereq}

 * Deleting services from vCenter Server instances with VMware vSphere® 6.5 is not supported.
-* You are billed until the end of the {{site.data.keyword.cloud_notm}} infrastructure billing cycle for the deleted services.
+* You are billed until the end of the {{site.data.keyword.cloud}} infrastructure billing cycle for the deleted services.

 ## Procedure to delete services from vCenter Server instances
 {: #vc_deletingservices-procedure}